Psychodynamic Reflective Practice in Mental Health (D65)

 - reflect on the importance of conscious and unconscious communications in the workplace

-- develop awareness of professional roles, relationships and clinical dilemmas in practice
+- develop awareness of professional roles, relationships and clinical dilemmas and how to observe and understand them in practice

 Tutorials are offered throughout the course, enabling you to consider your work in depth and to discuss your professional development, and plans for further training, where appropriate.